cawa-93/vite-electron-builder/README.md

 - Each time you push changes to the `main` branch, the [`release`](.github/workflows/release.yml) workflow starts, which creates a release draft.
-  - The version is automatically set based on the current date in the format `yy.mm.dd-minutes`.
+  - The version is automatically set based on the current date.
   - Notes are automatically generated and added to the release draft.
   - Code signing supported.
 See [`compile` job in the `release` workflow](.github/workflows/release.yml).
 - **Auto-update is supported**.
 After the release is published, all client applications will download the new version